Xiao Lu: The China/Avant-Garde Exhibition 1989

 Preparations for the China/Avant-Garde Exhibition began in 1986.
 It was the first time that an art exhibition for contemporary Chinese artists had been organized and curated solely by Chinese organizers.
 After having been postponed in 1987 by the launch of the Chinese Communist Party's political movement, “Against Bourgeois Liberalization”, the exhibition finally received official permission to open at the National Art Museum of China in Beijing on 5 February 1989.

 At around 11:10 am on 5 February 1989 – two hours after the China/Avant-Garde Exhibition opened – Xiao Lu fired two shots into her own work, Dialogue, with a gun.
 The exhibition was immediately closed after the gunshot by the officials of the museum.
 Xiao Lu was arrested.
+The exhibition later re-opened.

 The Tiananmen Square massacre occurred just four months later, on June 4, 1989.
 After the incident, Xiao Lu's gunshots became incredibly politicized, referred to as “the first gunshots of Tiananmen”, and the China Avant-Garde Exhibition described as “the little Tiananmen Square”.
 The reason for this reaction is that, against the political landscape at the time, the China/Avant-Garde Exhibition was a controversial call for democracy, and Xiao Lu's gunshots were incredibly provocative both for the National Art Museum of China and for the official authorities.
 However, she was regarded as a hero and an inspirational figure by the political and cultural activists in China at that time.
 She was the first female artist having such achievements in the severely sexist Chinese art community.